 Kilimanjaro is an incredible mountain, but it’s also a test of patience, endurance, and respect for nature.
 AMS reminds us that altitude is the true challenge, not just the trail.

-At Mateys Wild Tours, our goal is to get you to Uhuru Peak safely, but just as importantly, to get you back down again healthy and strong.
-With the right preparation, a good team, and an understanding of AMS, your summit journey will be as safe as it is unforgettable.
+At Mateys Wild Tours, our goal is to get you to Uhuru Peak safely, but just as importantly, to get you back down healthy and strong.
+Understanding altitude sickness on Kilimanjaro and having the right preparation and a good team will make your summit journey as safe as it is unforgettable.